apache/shardingsphere/README.md

 As the cornerstone of many enterprises, relational database still takes a huge market share.
 Therefore, at current stage, we prefer to focus on its increment instead of a total overturn.

+__All available releases are not Apache releases, Apache releases will begin from version 4.0.0__

 ![ShardingSphere Scope](http://shardingsphere.jd.com/document/current/img/shardingsphere-scope_en.png)

 ### Sharding-JDBC